workshopper/learnyoureact/exercises/components/problem.en.md

 </div>
 ```

-After writing codes, do `node program.js` and access `http://localhost:3000` , check the real HTML is outputted.
+When you are ready run `node program.js` and access `http://localhost:3000` to see the HTML output in the browser.

-After that, do `learnyoureact verify program.js`.
+Finally, run `learnyoureact verify program.js` to check your solution.